bainloko/SimpleKeys/INSTALL.md

 # Baixar e Instalar o SimpleKeys / Download and Install SimpleKeys
-POR: Baixe o SimpleKeys na seção _Releases_ e siga os passos do instalador.
+POR: Baixe o SimpleKeys na seção _Releases_ e aguarde.
+O programa se instalará automaticamente e criará um atalho na Área de Trabalho do Usuário.
 Para qualquer dúvida, consulte a seção SOBRE.
-SimpleKeys é compatível com Windows & Linux.
+SimpleKeys é compatível com Windows e Linux (wine).
-ENG: Download SimpleKeys on _Releases_ and follow the steps shown on the wizard.
+ENG: Download SimpleKeys on _Releases_ and wait.
+The software will install itself automatically and will create a shortcut on your Desktop.
 If you have any questions, go to the ABOUT section.
-SimpleKeys works on Windows & Linux.
+SimpleKeys is compatible with Windows and Linux (wine).